It takes seconds to address an envelope. And yet, we rarely receive a piece of mail with our name handwritten on it.

 Sad, because this is the mail that makes our day!

 When you check your mail, which pieces do you open first?
-That's right - the cards and letters sent to you from someone who cares enough to take a moment and address an envelope.
+That's right, the cards and letters sent to you from someone who cares enough to take a moment and write a few lines - no special occasion required.

-In case you're out of practice, or were never sure of addressing correctly, here are some basic rules for this meaningful task.
+In case you're out of practice, or were never sure how to address an envelope correctly, here are some basic rules for this meaningful task.

 Miss is used for girls up to the age of eighteen.
 It can be used for single women as well, but the use of Ms. is the standard for adult women today.

 Mrs. is used with a husband's name for a woman who is married.
-If used with her given name, it signals that she is divorced.
+If used with her given name, it signals that she is divorced or widowed.

 Mrs. Thomas Banks (married)